Ruth Muskrat Bronson

-Ruth Muskrat Bronson (October 3, 1897 – June 12, 1982) was a Cherokee poet, educator and Indian rights activist.
+Ruth Muskrat Bronson (October 3, 1897 – June 12, 1982) was a Cherokee Nation poet, educator and Indian rights activist.
 After completing her education, Bronson became the first Guidance and Placement Officer of the Bureau of Indian Affairs.
 She served as executive secretary for the National Congress of American Indians, which was founded in 1944, and created their legislative news service.

 After a decade of work in Washington, D.C., Bronson moved to Arizona.
 There she served as a health education specialist for the Indian Health Service.
 Upon her retirement from the government, she received the Oveta Culp Hobby Service Award from the Department of Health, Education and Welfare.
 She continued working for Native American rights, promoting their development and leadership in the private sector until her death.

 Early life

 Ruth Margaret Muskrat was born on October 3, 1897 in White Water, on the Delaware Nation Reservation in Indian Territory to Ida Lenora (née Kelly), an Irish-English transplant from Missouri, and James Ezekial Muskrat, a Cherokee.
 Her ancestors (through her father) had traveled the Trail of Tears from Georgia to Indian Territory in the late 1830s during Indian Removal.
 When she was ten years old, she witnessed the disruption caused to the lives of her nation when the Curtis Act of 1898, an amendment of the Dawes Act, applied allotment of communal lands to the Five Civilized Tribes.